crodyy/qoi-port/README.md

 ## Process

-This port was built with a deliberate emphasis on *proving* equivalence, not just achieving it:
+Built with an emphasis on *proving* equivalence, not just achieving it:

-1. **Kickoff hash** — `reference/qoi_hash.txt` and `oracle-source_hash.txt` were generated
+- **Kickoff hash** (`reference/qoi_hash.txt`, `oracle-source_hash.txt`) taken before any code was written, proving the original source and test images were never modified.
-   immediately after cloning, before any code was written, as proof the original source and test images were never modified.
+- **Oracle-first** — golden encode/decode outputs (`oracle/outputs/`) generated from the real,
-2. **Oracle-first** — golden encode/decode outputs (`oracle/outputs/`) were generated from the
+  compiled reference `qoi.h` before any Rust existed, so every unit had ground truth to diff against.
-   real, compiled reference `qoi.h` before any Rust was written, so every unit of work had a ground truth to diff against from the start.
+- **Ledger-driven** (`ledger.md`) — every function/opcode tracked as its own unit
-3. **Ledger-driven, one unit at a time** — `ledger.md` tracks every function/opcode as its own unit (`pending` → `in-progress` → `passing`/`stuck`), enforcing dependency order (e.g.
+  (`pending → in-progress → passing/stuck`), with dependency order enforced (e.g. the shared color
-   `color_hash` is shared by encode and decode and had to pass before either could rely on it).
+  hash/index table had to pass before either encode or decode could rely on it).
-4. **`scripts/verify.sh` is the sole pass/fail authority** — no unit is marked done based on the implementing agent's own judgment; only a script exit code counts.
-See `CLAUDE.md` for the full rule set this port was built under, including an explicit anti-hardcoding rule and a 5-attempt retry cap per unit before escalating to `stuck`.
+- **`scripts/verify.sh` is the sole pass/fail authority** — no unit is marked done on the implementer's own judgment, only a script exit code counts.
+Full rules in `CLAUDE.md`.
-5. **Full audit trail** — every verification run, pass or fail, is logged in `logs/run_log.md` (append-only); regressions are tracked separately in `logs/regressions.md`.
+- **Full audit trail** — every verification run, pass or fail, logged in `logs/run_log.md` (append-only); regressions tracked separately in `logs/regressions.md`.

-### A real bug found and fixed via this process
+- **Differential fuzz-tested** — 2000 random/malformed byte buffers, decoded by both this port and the real `qoi_decode`, comparing crash behavior and output.
+Found and fixed one real divergence: the port initially accepted 14–21 byte truncated streams the reference correctly rejects (`qoi.h:500` requires ≥22 bytes).
+Zero panics, zero other mismatches across the run — see `ledger.md`'s "Differential fuzz findings" section.

-Differential fuzz-testing (2000 random/malformed byte buffers, decoded by both the real `qoi_decode` and this port, comparing crash behavior and output) found one genuine divergence: the Rust decoder accepted 14–21 byte truncated streams that the reference correctly rejects (`qoi.h:500` requires `size >= QOI_HEADER_SIZE + sizeof(qoi_padding)`, i.e. 22 bytes minimum).
-Zero panics, zero pixel mismatches, and zero other divergences were found across the fuzz run — see `logs/run_log.md` and `ledger.md`'s "Differential fuzz findings" section for the full report and fix.
+- **Manually sanity-checked** — encode/decode run by hand on a real image, output verified against the QOI magic-byte header and round-tripped byte-for-byte, independent of the automated suite.

 ## Repository layout